lkozyr/my-blog-app/README.md

 ## Features:

  - Everyone can read articles.
- - Only authenticated users can comment articles.
+ - Only authenticated users can comment and like articles.
  - Only admin user can add new articles, edit or delete existing ones.
  - Rich text editor allows to create formatted article text.
  - Article can contain an image (image URL is required).
  - User can search articles containing specific keywords.
+ - Show user friendly error message if network connection is not established.

-## Authentications options available so far:
+## Authentication options available so far:

  - Google authentication